Kompoman32/Reforger-ProjectSonar/tutorial/README.md

 ## Adding music tracks

-Find the newly created file in your system, create a Samples folder next to it (tracks will be there).
-If you need to add DJ tracks, you can create a subfolder for DJ tracks in it.
+Find the newly created file in your system, create a Samples folder next to it and place your tracks there.
+If you want to add DJ tracks, you can create a subfolder for DJ tracks inside the Samples folder.

 <picture><img src="./images/9.png" alt="image-9.png" style="width:auto; height: 200px"></picture>